pnut-api/pnut.js/README.md

 ## Note

 This is an incomplete conversion of https://github.com/duerig/appnet.js.
-Files, Search, Places, and App/user stream references are not valid (not implemented by the pnut.io API yet).
+Places, and App stream references are not valid (not implemented by the Pnut.io API yet).

 # pnut.js